HasanBakar/BasicToAdvanceDataStructureAndAlgorithms/Data Structure/Array/Arrays.md

 - An array data structure is a fundamental concept in computer science that stores a collection of elements in a contiguous block of memory.
 It allows for efficient access to elements using indices and is widely used in programming for organizing and manipulating data.

 - In other words: An array is a collection of items of same data type stored at contiguous memory locations.
+#### alternative definition of array
+- An array is a fundamental data structure that stores a fixed-size sequential collection of elements of the same type.
+It is one of the simplest and most commonly used data structures.

 - Basic terminologies of array
   a.
 Array Index: In an array, elements are identified by their indexes.
 Array index starts from 0.